opnsense/changelog/README.md

 in the GUI.

-The changelogs are distributed as a fully contained and signed set including amendments for previous version.
+The changelogs are distributed as a fully contained and signed set including amendments for previous versions.
 That way, the changelogs are resilient against phising attacks but can still be updated as needed.

-Thus, corrections in the form of pull requests are appreciated.
+Corrections in the form of pull requests are welcome.

 The feature was first released in OPNSense 16.7.11 in December 2016.